sudoswap/lssvm/README.md

 We assume `ETH_FROM` is an address you own and is part of your keystore.
 If not, use `ethsign import` to import your private key.

-See the [`Makefile`](./Makefile#25) for more context on how this works under the hood

-We use Alchemy as a remote node provider for the Mainnet & Rinkeby network deployments.
+We use Infura as a remote node provider for the Mainnet & Rinkeby network deployments.
-You must have set your API key as the `ALCHEMY_API_KEY` enviroment variable in order to deploy to these networks
+You must have set your API key as the `INFURA_API_KEY` enviroment variable in order to deploy to these networks

 ### Mainnet